Thank God for poverty.

 Wealthy families retirees, or just people with too much money on their hands live south of Calhoun street.
 That said, the 1% is pushing those slightly less fortunate up the peninsula.
 That has the effect of driving those even less fortunate either further up or off of historic downtown Charleston.

 For a map of most of the peninsula, check out the historic downtown Charleston map on Charleston’s Finest.
+You can also find determine the best time to visit Charleston, SC, for you elsewhere on our site.
 And if you’re overwhelmed by how expensive a visit to Charleston (or living here) is going to be, check out our list of the best free things to do in Charleston, South Carolina!